Script Example: Centimeters to Feet and Inches

-This is actually the problem that made me come up with accumulation mode in Hypatia: when you want to convert body height in cm to feet and inches, you need two results, not just one.
+This is actually the problem that gave me the inspiration for accumulation mode in Hypatia: when you want to convert body height in cm to feet and inches, you need two results, not just one.

-In addition, there the problem involves a rounding issue that would otherwise be a bit cumbersome to deal with, but is easily solved with an IF ... condition.
+There is a rounding issue that looks a bit cumbersome to deal with, but is easily solved with an IF ... condition.

 Let's call our script cm2feet, and create it with EDIT cm2feet.

-Obviously the script has to begin with prompting for the centimeters, convert them to meters by dividing by 100, and then convert meters to feet with Hypatia's unit conversion operator :FT:
+Obviously the script has to begin with prompting for the centimeters, convert them to meters by dividing them by 100, and then use Hypatia's unit conversion operator :FT to convert them to feet:

 PROMPT $cm enter centimeters to convert to feet and inches: